peering-manager/peering-manager/docs/templating/filters.md

 * `cisco`: `001b.7749.54fd`
 * `bare`: `001b774954fd`

-If not format is given, it'll default to the UNIX one: `00:1b:77:49:54:fd`.
+If no format is given, it'll default to the UNIX one: `00:1b:77:49:54:fd`.

-xamples:
+Examples:

 ```no-highlight
 MAC address: {{ connection | mac }}